WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="135"></a><sup>135</sup> Gabriela Livas Stein et al., “When Discrimination Hurts: The Longitudinal Impact of Increases in Peer Discrimination on Anxiety and Depressive Symptoms in Mexican-origin Youth,” *Journal of Youth and Adolescence* 48 (2019), 864-75, https://doi.org/10.1007/s10964-019-01012-3.

-<a name="136"></a><sup>136</sup> Gloria Stewner-Manzanares, “The Bilingual Education Act: 20 Years Later,” National Clearinghouse for Bilingual Education, *Occasional Papers in Bilingual Education*, no. 6 (Fall 1988), 1-10, https://ncela.ed.gov/files/rcd/BE021037/Fall88_6.pdf.
+<a name="136"></a><sup>136</sup> Gloria Stewner-Manzanares, “The Bilingual Education Act: 20 Years Later,” National Clearinghouse for Bilingual Education, *Occasional Papers in Bilingual Education*, no. 6 (Fall 1988), 1-10.

 <a name="137"></a><sup>137</sup> David Nieto, “A Brief History of Bilingual Education in the United States,” *Perspectives on Urban Education* (Spring 2009), 61-72, https://urbanedjournal.gse.upenn.edu/sites/default/files/pdf_archive/61-72--Nieto.pdf.

-<a name="138"></a><sup>138</sup> William J. Bennett, “The Condition of Bilingual Education in the Nation, 1988: A Report to Congress and the President”(Washington: Department of Education, 1988), 1-10.
+<a name="138"></a><sup>138</sup> William J. Bennett, “The Condition of Bilingual Education in the Nation, 1988: A Report to Congress and the President” (Washington: Department of Education, 1988), 1-10.

 <a name="139"></a><sup>139</sup> David Nieto, “Brief History of Bilingual Education,” 62.

 <a name="140"></a><sup>140</sup> Gonzalez, *Harvest of Empire*, ix.

-<a name="141"></a><sup>141</sup> Ballotpedia, “California Proposition 227, the ‘English in Public Schools’ Initiative (1998),” https://ballotpedia.org/California_Proposition_227,_the_%22English_in_Public_Schools%22_Initiative_(1998).
+<a name="141"></a><sup>141</sup> Ballotpedia, “California Proposition 227, Require English Instruction in Public Schools Initiative (June 1998),” https://ballotpedia.org/California_Proposition_227,_Require_English_Instruction_in_Public_Schools_Initiative_(June_1998).

 <a name="142"></a><sup>142</sup> Ballotpedia, “California Proposition 58, Non-English Languages Allowed in Public Education,” https://ballotpedia.org/California_Proposition_58,_Non-English_Languages_Allowed_in_Public_Education_(2016).

-<a name="143"></a><sup>143</sup> Thomas Purnell, William Idsardi, and John Baugh, “Perception and Phonetic Experiments on American English Dialect Identification,” *Journal of Language and Social Psychology* 18, no. 1 (March 1999), 10-30, DOI: 10.1177/0261927X99018001002.
+<a name="143"></a><sup>143</sup> Thomas Purnell, William Idsardi, and John Baugh, “Perceptual and Phonetic Experiments on American English Dialect Identification,” *Journal of Language and Social Psychology* 18, no. 1 (March 1999), 10-30, https://doi.org/10.1177/0261927X99018001002.

-<a name="144"></a><sup>144</sup> Andrew Hanson and Michael Santas, “Field Experiment Tests for Discrimination against Hispanics in the U.S. Rental Housing Market,” *Southern Economic Journal* 81, no. 1 (July 2014), 135-67, DOI.10.4284/0038-4038-2012.231.
+<a name="144"></a><sup>144</sup> Andrew Hanson and Michael Santas, “Field Experiment Tests for Discrimination against Hispanics in the U.S. Rental Housing Market,” *Southern Economic Journal* 81, no. 1 (July 2014), 135-67, https://www.jstor.org/stable/23809668.

 <a name="145"></a><sup>145</sup> Robert McG.
 Thomas Jr., “Newark Fire Kills Five in a Tenement,” *New York Times*, February 5, 1979, D9; Alfonso A. Narvaez, “Major Jersey Cities Find Themselves in the Role of Reluctant Slumlords,” *New York Times*, February 9, 1979, B3.